Áslaug Munda Gunnlaugsdóttir

-Áslaug Munda Gunnlaugsdóttir (born 2 June 2001) is an Icelandic footballer who plays for Breiðablik, Harvard Crimson women's soccer, and the Iceland women's national football team.
+Áslaug Munda Gunnlaugsdóttir (born 2 June 2001) is an Icelandic footballer who plays for Parma and the Iceland women's national football team.

-Career

-Early career
+Club career

 Áslaug Munda started playing youth football in the town of Egilsstaðir before playing her first senior team games with Völsungur from Húsavík at the age of 15.
 In 2018, she joined Úrvalsdeild kvenna club Breiðablik.

+She played college soccer for Harvard Crimson women's soccer.

-International
+International career

 Áslaug Munda made her national team debut in June 2019 against Finland.

 On 13 June 2025, Áslaug Munda was called up to the Iceland squad for the UEFA Women's Euro 2025.